rough-diamond213/rough-diamond213/README.md

 Nice to meet you

-I am Ikponmwenosa Ediagbonya, a frontend developer
+ I am Ikponmwenosa Ediagbonya.
+ A frontend and a WordPress developer.

 Looking forward to meet you